-The AOI contains information for the XT 912 base coupled with either the Streak 3 wing Cruze wing, Merlin or the SST wing.
-All relevant information is supplied for either configuration, but please note that unless otherwise shown, data for the SST is as per the Streak 3.
+The AOI contains information for the XT 912 base coupled with either the Streak 3, Cruze, Merlin, SST or Arrow wings.
+All relevant information is supplied for either configuration, but please note that unless otherwise shown, data for the SST and Arrow wings is as per the Streak 3.
 The operator must ensure that the correct data is referenced for the particular wing base combination.